Design and Technology

 It is important that students experience a wide range of technological challenges which will encourage them to think through practical problems before developing potential solutions.

-One of the most popular elements of design and technology at Richmond Park Academy is the making or practical outcomes.
+One of the most popular elements of design and technology at Richmond Park Academy is the making of practical outcomes.
 We pride ourselves in our ability to get the best out of our students who, year after year, produce stunning products after going through the all-important design process.

 Ms S Alexis - Subject Leader

-Mr J Chevous - Technician
+Mr J Chevous - Technician and Teacher of Construction

 Key Stage 3

-- Food and nutrition: Meals in minutes
+- Food: Meals in Minutes

-- Textiles: introduction to GCSE Art textiles
+- Textiles: Recycling Wall Art

 Key Stage 4